harshkakashaniya/AR-tag-detection/README.md

 ## Authors

-Koyal Bhartia - Graduate Student in University of Maryland with majors in Robotics.
+**Koyal Bhartia**([Koyal-Bhartia](https://github.com/Koyal-Bhartia)) - Graduate Student in University of Maryland with majors in Robotics.
 Interested in Computer Vision and Machine Learning of Autonomous robots

-Harsh Kakashaniya - Graduate Student in University of Maryland with majors in Robotics.
+Harsh Kakashaniya([harshkakashaniya](https://github.com/harshkakashaniya)) - Graduate Student in University of Maryland with majors in Robotics.
 Interested in Medical, Mobile and Agriculture robotics.